-We also recognize that some children may be vulnerable to some of the content delivered in RSE due to a previous safeguarding concern, ongoing concerns or changes to their personal life.
-For those children, additional support will be given to prevent them being affected by the scenarios or topics in their planned lessons.
+We recognize that some children may be vulnerable to some of the content delivered in RSE due to a previous safeguarding concerns, ongoing concerns or changes to their personal life.
+Additional support will be given to prevent them being affected by the scenarios or topics in their planned lessons.

-Last review by management: March 2023
+Last review by management and AOI trustees: June 2025